ipv6tech/cloud-networking-101/lab/lab7.md

 How to view the ER routing table:

-1. Navigate to the ER service....
+1. Use the portal search to search for the ExpressRoute service.
+2. **Click** on the **`i2cc-lab`** ExpressRoute circuit.
+3. In the left menu bar press **`Peerings`**.
+4. Click on the **Azure private** peering line in the main window.
+(We're trying to highlight that Azure private line, not actually go into the peering configuration.)
+5. Press **View route table**.
 ![View ER Route Table](files/az_er_route_table.png)

 ---

 ## Google Cloud Routing

-From the Cloud Router we can see what the routing table looks like.
+The best place in Google Cloud to view what the routing table looks like is from within the VPC.

-### Cloud Router Routing Table

-1. Navigate to Google Cloud Router Service
-2. Verify

 ### VPC Effective Routes